drivelling-spinel/tartar/README.md

    on screen instructions to configure sound and music card.

 5. Run TARTAR.EXE -file COD.WAD CODLEV.WAD to play

+### Installing popular fix packs with Tartar

+Tartar's WAD autoloading makes it easy to add fix packs to the installation.
+Suggested WAD-s to try out include:
+  - Doom Sound Bulb by @SeanTheBermanator
+  - Hi Res Doom Sound Effects Pack by @perkristian
+  - Doom 2 Minor Sprite Fixing Project by @revenant100

+Follow the below steps to have them installed with Tartar

+1. Install Tartar

+2. Drop the desired fix pack WAD into FIXES directory

+3. Or if Tartar will be used with multiple IWADs drop the WAD into a subdirectory of FIXES that has name matching the name of the IWAD the fix pack is to be loaded with.
+For example:

+  C:\GAMES\TARTAR\
+  C:\GAMES\TARTAR\TARTAR.EXE
+  ...
+  C:\GAMES\TARTAR\FIXES\
+  C:\GAMES\TARTAR\FIXES\Doom_Sound_Bulb.wad
+  C:\GAMES\TARTAR\FIXES\DOOM\
+  C:\GAMES\TARTAR\FIXES\DOOM\D1SPFX20.WAD
+  C:\GAMES\TARTAR\FIXES\DOOM2\
+  C:\GAMES\TARTAR\FIXES\DOOM2\D2SPFX20.WAD

+4. Start Tartar as you would normally do and enjoy improved Doom experience

+5. Should you want to play a certain PWAD without any of the fix packs loaded start Tartar with a command similar to the below one:

+   TARTAR.EXE -noload -file NUTS.WAD

 ## On the name of the port